BlueByteSystemsInc/PDMShell/src/ADDTOVAULT.md

 • Batch processing is strongly recommended for large migrations.

-• The `ignoreex` parameter prevents duplicate files from being added.
+• The `ignoreexisting` parameter prevents duplicate files from being added.

 • The `updaterefs` parameter should be used when adding SOLIDWORKS assemblies.

 • Ensure you have sufficient vault permissions before running this command.

-• The `list` parameter overrides `source` if both are specified.
+• The `map` parameter overrides `source` if both are specified.

 ---